Install on Ubuntu or Debian Linux

 This page describes the recommended instructions for installing the latest stable version of

-rippled on Ubuntu Linux 16.04 or higher or Debian 9 (Stretch), using the
+rippled on Ubuntu Linux 16.04 or higher or Debian 9 or higher, using the

 These instructions install a binary that has been compiled by Ripple.